oliverSI/flask-restful-authentication/README.md

 # flask-restful-authentication
-An example for RESTful authentication using Flask, PyMongo and jwt.
+An example for RESTful authentication using nginx, uWSGI, Flask, MongoDB and JSON Web Token(JWT).
 ##
 ## Quick Start
 1. Clone the repository with the following command.